WorldBrain/Legacy-Research-Engine/README.md

 Chrome extension for flexible full text browsing history search. **Press `w`, then `space` or `tab`, in the omnibar to start searching your previously visited websites**!

 Every time you visit a website in Chrome, WorldBrain indexes all the text on the page so that the site can be easily found later.
-Then, for example, if you type `f <tab> mugwort`, WorldBrain will show the websites you visited containing the text "mugwort"!
+Then, for example, if you type `w <tab> mugwort`, WorldBrain will show the websites you visited containing the text "mugwort"!

 **This tool is originally released under the name "[Falcon](https://github.com/lengstrom/falcon)" and will be further developed to fit the needs of the scientific research community.
 The original programmers are [@andrewilyas](https://github.com/andrewilyas) and [@lengstrom](https://github.com/lengstrom).**